 Because it is often impossible to use ground or water as a heat source when retrofitting, OCHSNER has developed a range of products with air as the heat source, especially for heating system modernisation.
 New technology and an extremely large evaporator (efficient absorption of environmental energy even when outside temperatures are at their lowest) achieves high performance factors with ambient air as well.
 New benchmarks and world records have been set.
 This has been confirmed by external tests carried out by the heat pump test centre in Buchs (Switzerland).
 Our system partners are happy to advise and support you in planning your heating system modernisation.

 Engineering information for domestic hot water

 OCHSNER DHW heat pumps in the EUROPA series use either air/extract air or geothermal energy as the heat source, depending on type.
-All OCHSNER DHW heat pumps achieve a DHW temperature of up to 65 °C as standard in heat pump mode (Europa Mini and Europa 323 DK-EW types, up to 60 °C).
+All OCHSNER DHW heat pumps achieve a DHW temperature of up to 65 °C as standard in heat pump mode (Europa Mini types up to 60 °C).
 Due to the efficient centrifugal fan and the aerodynamically optimised volute casing, air ducts of more than 10 m in length can be connected to OCHSNER's EUROPA multi function appliances.
 This allows for a whole range of additional benefits (mechanical ventilation, cooling effect and cellar dehumidification in any room you choose, as well as softened water).
 Multi function appliances can be installed in any room.
 Silent operation without odour or soot development makes this possible.
 In the boiler room for instance where preheated air is drawn in.
 Or in the utility room.

 Benefits compared to other systems